pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## activate activated (id) (reg)
 * We should have activated our subscription earlier.
+* We should activate the new feature in our next release.

 ##  advertise advertised (d)
  * They had advertised an open position at the company on LinkedIn. (present perfect simple)